 The Assyrian empire's capital city was Nineveh.
 Zephaniah, a little read prophet of the Old Testament, foretold the city's destruction more than a decade before it occurred in 612 B.C.

-13 The Lord will reach to the north to crush Assyria and overthrow Nineveh.
-(Zephaniah 2)
+The Lord will reach to the north to crush Assyria and overthrow Nineveh (Zephaniah 2:13).

-Nahum, another prophet of God, also accurately foretold of the demise of Nineveh (Nahum 2:10; 3:19) many years before it happened.
+Nahum, considered one of the Old Testament's Minor Prophets, also accurately foretold of the demise of Nineveh (Nahum 2:10, 3:19) many years before it happened.

 The leading seacoast cities of the Phoenicians were Sidon and Tyre.
 Tyre especially was noteworthy since part of the city existed on the mainland while another part occupied a small island about 1/2 mile away.
-Ezekiel the prophet not only condemned those in Tyre but also prophecied about the city's total destruction.
+Ezekiel the prophet not only, in the Old Testament, condemned those in Tyre but also prophecied about the city's total destruction.

 One of ancient Israel's longstanding enemies, who were fought against by the likes of Samson and King David, was the Philistines.
 God, through the prophet Zephaniah, foretold of the destruction of no less than FOUR major Philistine coastal cities.

-4 Gaza and Ashkelon will be deserted and left in ruins.
+Gaza and Ashkelon will be deserted and left in ruins.
 Ashdod will be emptied in broad daylight, and Ekron uprooted.
-5 To you people of Philistia who live along the coast, the Lord has this to say: 'I am now your enemy, and I’ll wipe you out!'
-6 Your seacoast will be changed into pastureland and sheep pens.
-7 The Lord God hasn’t forgotten those survivors in Judah, and he will help them — his people will take your land to use for pasture.
-And when evening comes, they will rest in houses at Ashkelon.
-(Zephaniah 2)
+To you people of Philistia who live along the coast, the Lord has this to say: 'I am now your enemy, and I’ll wipe you out!'

 The fates of Thebes and Memphis